 Bullish Order Book’s tight integration with the AMM is designed to allow every such bid and offer to be immediately repriced (if necessary) after every single trade, before any new trades can occur.
 Every bid and offer is perfectly priced and sized.
 This is in contrast to traditional market making using limit orders sent via API, which are bandwidth constrained and subject to latency issues.

 AMM Instructions allow customers to select a desired bid-offer spread (meaning the distance between the highest bid and lowest offer that will be sent for that AMM Instruction).
 This gives you a lot of control for average situations.
-However in certain market conditions, such as when the price trends up (down) and you are selling (buying) more frequently than normal, it can be advantageous to temporarily raise your offers (lower your bids) until the market stops trending.
+However, in certain market conditions, a single fixed spread is suboptimal.
+For instance, after the exchange maintenance window, the AMM Instruction’s price might have become outdated.
+To ensure liquidity is provided at a price more in line with the global consensus, dynamic spread will adjust your bids and offers accordingly.
+Similarly, when the price trends up (down) and you are selling (buying) more frequently than normal, it can be advantageous to temporarily raise your offers (lower your bids) until the market stops trending.
 This is the principle behind our dynamic spread logic, which adjusts your spread based on recent market conditions.
 Our simulations demonstrate that enabling Dynamic Spread would typically have generated increased income for customers.
 However we are unable to guarantee income improvement from using the feature and we also understand that some customers prefer the predictability of a fixed spread, so we have made this feature optional.